Authentication of RumbleTalk's RESTful API

 If you're simply trying to control your group chats from within your website, app, or any software you own, this is the option for you.

-1. Login to your RumbleTalk account
+1. Login to your RumbleTalk account.

-Once you have your key and secret, you can use them to get an access token.
-With that token you can perform different type of requests, such as creating a chat room, or banning an IP address.
+This token allows you to do perform various types of requests, such as creating a chat room, or banning an IP address.

 Getting an access token